luau-lang/rfcs/docs/syntax-property-access-modifiers.md

 ## Summary

-We need syntax to match the semantics of read-only and writed-only modifiers for table properties and indexers.
+We need syntax to match the semantics of read-only and write-only modifiers for table properties and indexers.

 ## Motivation